videvelop/cloud-learn/hello-worlds-to-aws/003-create-ec2-on-demand-instance/README.md

 ]
 ```

-Now, you are ready to create an instance.
+Now, you are ready to create your instance.
 You'll need to use the ssh key you created, the security group you created, the image you identified to run this command.

 ```
 $ aws ec2 run-instances \